 Consult with a Rockford Construction Site Accident Attorney Today

-Did you suffer mild to severe injury in a construction site accident or lose a loved one through the negligent actions of others?
+Did you suffer mild to severe injury in a construction site accident or lose a loved one through the negligent actions of others in the Rockford area?
 If so, you are entitled to receive monetary recovery through worker’s compensation or a wrongful death lawsuit.
 The reputable team of attorneys at Rosenfeld Injury Lawyers have years of experience in resolving complicated construction site accident cases in Illinois.
 We have recovered millions of dollars in compensation benefits on behalf of our clients.

 Our law firm working on your behalf can ensure you that we will build a solid case and hold everyone responsible for your harm financially accountable.
 Contact our law firm today at (888) 424-5757 to schedule a free, initial consultation.
 Let us begin the ball rolling.
 We can handle every aspect of your case while you take the time you require to recover.